Valentine Ball

 Valentine Ball (14 July 1843 – 15 June 1895) was an Irish geologist, son of Robert Ball (1802–1857) and a brother of Sir Robert Ball.
-Ball worked in India for twenty years before returning to take up a position in Ireland.
+Ball worked in the Geological Survey of India for twenty years before returning to take up a position in Ireland.

 Early life and family

 Valentine was born in Dublin, the second son of Robert Ball and Amelia Gresley Hellicar.
 His siblings included Robert Stawell Ball, sisters Mary Agnetta (d.
 1868), Amelia Charlotte (d.
 1912), Annie Francis and surgeon Sir Charles Ball.
 He received his early education at Chester and later at the private schools of Dr Henry and Dr Benson at Dublin.
 He then went to the University of Dublin obtaining a B.A. in 1864, M.A. in 1872 and LL.D. in 1889.

 Ball married Mary, the eldest daughter of John Stewart Moore, of Moyarget, Antrim in 1879.
 They had two daughters, Maude Mary Ball and Ethel Gresley Ball, who became artists while their only son Robert Gordon served in the West African army medical staff and was invalided in Togo.

 Ball died on 15 June 1895, having lived at 28 Waterloo Road since 1881.
 He was buried in Mount Jerome cemetery near the grave of his brother, Charles.